 The tide will come anyway, will it not?
 People have voted with their feet.
 Even if lawmakers can do something to reverse this apparent result of geographic natural selection, why should they?

-The first part of that question — what can be done — is the main one facing members of the House Rural Development Council.
-Speaker David Ralston charged council members with undertaking a “thorough, intensive and systematic study” of rural Georgia’s problems and opportunities.
+The first part of that question — what can be done — is the main one facing members of the House Rural Development Council .
+Speaker David Ralston, at the council's inaugural meeting in Tifton on Monday, charged members with undertaking a “thorough, intensive and systematic study” of rural Georgia’s problems and opportunities.

 Seventy-eight of Georgia’s counties, or just about half, lost population between 2010 and 2015; 36 of them had more deaths than births during those years.
 This is a long-running trend, but it’s accelerating: The number of counties with more deaths than births in a single year rose from seven in 2006 to a staggering 60 in 2015.

 While Georgia’s overall population continues to rise, two-thirds of the recent growth has accrued to just seven counties: six in metro Atlanta, plus Chatham County (Savannah).
 In 11 counties, census-takers counted fewer heads in 2010 than they did in 1860.
 Yes, 1860.

 Forget rehabilitation; merely stopping the bleeding would be a feat in some of these places.
 Regrettably, for some parts of rural Georgia, it may be that nothing at this point can be done.

 But that surely isn’t true everywhere, so let’s consider the “should” part.
 There are daunting numbers here, too.